vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/08_vihita-vyavasthAna-paddhatiH.md

 <details><summary>English</summary>

-But remaining in his own caste and order of life, suitably to place and time he shall perform only those karmas agreeable to God that have been specially prescri- bed to him,
+But remaining in his own caste and order of life, suitably to place and time he shall perform only those karmas agreeable to God that have been specially prescribed to him,
 </details>